All About Winter Touring in Caravans and Motorhomes

 Condensation on a motorhome windscreen can be an issue

 Insulated screens can be readily purchased to fit most standard cabs or can be made to measure.
 Two types are available, those that fit internally and those fitting externally.
 Internal fitted screens are convenient to fit and easy to pack away in a clean dry condition, whereas external screens can become dirty and wet in use and so more of a problem to stow away.
 However, loosely fitting internal screens while keeping in much warmth, can allow warm air to reach the inside face of the cold glass, which will result in considerable formation of condensation.
-External screens should fit snugly around the whole of the glass and with internal heating on the glass will become relatively warm, resulting in condensation.
+External screens should fit snugly around the whole of the glass and with internal heating on the glass will become relatively warm, resulting in less condensation.
 Campervans have problems of their own, sometimes with single-glazed side windows in addition to the cab glazing and even fabric raised tops.
-Insulation screens for such units may not be readily available but insulation materials can be obtained for DIY provision.
+Insulation screens for such units are readily available and additional insulation can even be purchased for a raised pop top, however the space to store all this insulation can be problematic.

 An insulated cover for the cab windscreen can help keep a motorhome snug, external type shown